THE GREAT SCHOOLS ROBBERY FILM

 WHY DO WE NEED YOUR HELP?

-Money is needed to film the last few interviews, storage and backup of footage, pay for editing, hire a colour grader to match the colours of the various cameras used in the film and a music composers from various disciplines to compose that will be infused to create an enjoyable soundtrack that will accompany the vibrant and powerful images.
+Money is needed to film the last few interviews, storage and backup of footage, pay for editing, hire a colour grader to match the colours of the various cameras used in the film and a music composers from various disciplines to compose music which will be infused to create an enjoyable soundtrack which will accompany the vibrant and powerful images.
 After putting the film together, we will edit various versions like 1 x 90 min for cinema/community venues and Q&As, 1 x 60 min for TV and VOD, 1 x 25 for schools and 1x 10 min for presenting to politicians, unions and policymakers.

-ACT NOW!
 SAVE OUR SCHOOLS.
 SUPPORT THE MAKING OF THIS FILM.

 Donors of £50 will receive a T-shirt

 Donors of £100 will be invited to the premiere and receive a DVD of the film.

 Donors of £500 will be invited to the premier, receive a DVD and T-shirt.